KaviHShah/Intro-to-Python/materials/11-working-with-files.md

 #### Key Points

 - It is essential to be able to work with different file types
-- you can use the `with` method when working with files
+- It is better to use the `with` method when working with files to handle opening and closing files
-- many modules can be used to work with files
+- Many modules can be used to work with different fily types

 :::